bashir4909/twitter-clone/writeup.md

 > bit of motivation here.
 My main reason is to learn SQL, secondary reason is to make a tutorial on how to make a fucking EDIT  button.

 >What are the goals of the project?

+## Expectations

+### UX

+This is the experience to have.
+Initial screen they see is `/home`, if they have already logged in, they will see latest tweets from users they follow.
+If not logged in

+At its core, I want to have a user session.
+Although I know it is not right way to do so, for now, I will just set a cookie and read from it.
+Moreover, I am not going to mingle with user authentication, frankly because I have no idea whatsoever, and wise man once said [do not try it if you do not have to](https://youtu.be/8ZtInClXe1Q).